 Specific Kodi Addon Not Working

-The reason these addons don’t work is because they aren’t supported or maintained by anyone.
+The reason these add-ons don’t work is that they aren’t supported or maintained by anyone.

 “No Stream Available” Kodi Error

 One common Kodi error is the “No Streams Available” error.
 If you are constantly seeing this error message, we’ve created a “No Streams Available” guide to help you solve your issues.